raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 Backbone and jquerymobile JQM Boilerplate code
 ====================

-The project is about how to run backbone with jquery mobile and are proven.
+The project is about how to run backbone with jquery mobile, require.js and handlebars.js.

 This is a ongoing template which is supposed to be used in backbone fundamentals.